chuckyang123/tp/docs/UserGuide.md

 * Adds the homework with the given assignment number for the specified student.
 * If `i/all` is used, the homework is added for all students.
-* The NUSNET ID **must be valid** and the assignment identifier **must be specified**.
+* The user can add homework to all students as long as at least one of the students do not have the homework yet. (i.e., adding homework is **successful** if **no one has the homework or some of them have the homework**, and is unsuccessful if all students already have the homework).
 * The newly added homework will have a default status of `incomplete`.
-* The assignment number should be a positive integer between 1 to 3.
+* The assignment number should be a positive integer between 1 to 13.
-* If adding homework for a specific student, NUSNET ID is used, which starts with E and has 7 numbers, and it should not be blank.
+* If adding homework for a specific student, NUSNET ID is used, which starts with E and has 7 integer numbers (e.g., E1234567), and it should not be blank.
 * The NUSNET ID and homework number **must be valid**.
-* The paprameter constraints are listed [here](#Parameter-Constraints).
+* The parameter constraints are listed [here](#Parameter-Constraints).
-* The system will check the validity of command format, followed by validity of input, and lastly the existence of the student.
+* The system will check the validity of command format, followed by validity of input, the existence of the student, and lastly whether the homework has been added already.

 Examples:
-* `add_hw i/E1234567 a/1` adds assignment 1 for the student with NUSNET ID `E1234567`.
+* `add_hw i/E1234567 a/1` adds assignment 1 for the student with NUSNET ID `E1234567`, if it is not already added.
 * `add_hw i/all a/2` adds assignment 2 for all students.